-We suggest you confer with your academic advisor before repeating a course.
-If you do repeat a course, and want the old grade changed in your record, you must request through the registrar's office that your original grade be changed to an R (Repeated).
-The R is not computed in your GPA.
-You may request this change through the registrar's office at any time after you have completed the course the second time.
+We suggest you confer with your academic advisor before vou repeat a course.
+If you do repeat a course satisfactorily. and want your old grade changed in your record, ask the registrar's office to change your grade to an R (Repeated).
+Please note that even if you repeat a course more than once, only your original grade can be changed to an R. The registrar does not include an R in computing your grade-point average and does not count courses with an R grade in determining the total number of credit hours you have earned.

-If you are receiving veterans educational benefits, you should be aware that this could create an overpayment for the term for which you requested an R. Contact the veterans clerk in building 22 before making such a request.
+If you are receiving veterans' educational benefits, you should be aware that this could create an overpayment for the term for which you requested an R. Contact the veterans' clerk in building 22 before making such a request.